 Since 1959, with the enactment of the Law on the Establishment of the Dental Department at the Medical Faculty in Skopje, the Clinic for Oral, Dental and Jaw Diseases has been used as a teaching base of the Department teaching three subjects: dental (oral) surgery, maxillofacial surgery and orthopedics of jaws and teeth.
 The first lecturer of the three subjects was the Head of the Clinic, Asst.
 Prof. Dr. Sc Smilev, who until then had been conducting theoretical and practical classes of Dentistry for medics.
 The curriculum of the subject of Dentistry included theoretical and practical part in all areas of dental studies.
 At the Department for Maxillofacial Surgery, in narrow spatial conditions, the classes were conducted regularly for 11 years, and in accordance with the curricula of other dental faculties for medics in SFRY at that time.

-For the needs of practical training, the clinic’s casuistic taught: soft tissue and bone infections of the face and jaws and dentogenic complications, jaw and soft tissue cysts, trigeminal neuralgia, traumatic soft tissue injuries in the maxillofacial region, and pathological fractures, benign and malignant tumors in the maxillofacial region, temporomandibular joint disease, pre-prosthetic surgery, diseases of the upper jaw cavity, partial osteotomies etc. The personnel training of the small and professional team of the Clinic took place in several centers outside the country (Dusseldorf, Bonn, Hamburg) with eminent experts, in order to expand the activity and introduce innovations in diagnostic and therapeutic procedures.
+For the needs of practical training, the clinic’s casuistic taught: soft tissue and bone infections of the face and jaws and dentogenic complications, jaw and soft tissue cysts, trigeminal neuralgia, traumatic soft tissue injuries in the maxillofacial region, and pathological fractures, benign and malignant tumors in the maxillofacial region, temporomandibular joint disease, pre-prosthetic surgery, diseases of the maxillary sinus, partial osteotomies etc. The personnel training of the small and professional team of the Clinic took place in several centers outside the country (Dusseldorf, Bonn, Hamburg) with eminent experts, in order to expand the activity and introduce innovations in diagnostic and therapeutic procedures.

 Spatial capacity and technical equipment